 If you’re new to social media and social networks, you might have the urge to copy what everyone else is doing.
+That’s a rookie mistake.
 As tempting as it is, let me stress, social media isn’t one size fits all.

-There are plenty of articles and case studies showing you which brands are getting it right and how they’re doing it.
-Heck, I’ve even written about a few and shared my social media best practices.
+Plenty of articles and case studies show you which brands are getting it right and how they’re doing it.
+I’ve even written about a few and shared my social media best practices.
 Should you even bother reading them?
 Absolutely!
-Just remember that like you, your business and brand has its unique qualities, and your social media strategy should reflect that.
+Remember that your business and brand have unique qualities, just as you do, and your social media strategy should reflect that.

 Make a Social Media Plan That Works for You